 Certification requires passing state required tests.
-Before beginning the summer classes, applicants need to present passing content area TExES scores.
-During the internship, the Pedagogy and Professional Responsibilities TExES exam will be completed, and some areas will need additional exams to satisfy state requirements.
-For complete information on test requirements, please see Required State Exams.
-The cost is $120.
+Before applying to the TMATE program, applicants need to present passing content area TExES scores.
+During the internship, the Pedagogy and Professional Responsibilities TExES exam will be completed.
+Some areas will need additional exams to satisfy state requirements.

 Cost of textbooks will vary according to classes.

 In addition to tuition, a $2600 Internship Fee is assessed to TMATE interns during the internship.
-In most instances, the district will make 10 monthly deductions of $260 from the salary of the intern and forward payments to the TMATE Office.
-The internship fee generates the funds used to pay mentor teacher stipends and support TMATE program offices.
+The district will make 10 monthly deductions of $260 from the salary of the intern.
+The internship fee generates the funds used to pay mentor teacher stipends, University Supervisors and support TMATE program offices.

-During the internship year, TMATE interns teach under a Probationary Certificate issued by the State Board for Educator Certification, SBEC.
+During the internship year, TMATE interns teach with a Probationary Certificate issued through the Texas Education Agency, TEA.
 All first-time applicants for initial certification are required to be fingerprinted as part of a national criminal background check.
 Upon successful completion of all courses, the internship, and passing the appropriate TExES exams, interns are eligible to apply for the Standard Certificate.
-Certificate fees are set by SBEC and are subject to change.
+Certificate fees are set by the state and are subject to change.